braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/treasuredata.md

 ### Step 3: Define your Query

 {% alert note %}
 Query columns must be specified with the exact column names and data type.
-The query columns must present at least one of the columns: `user_ids`, `device_ids`, or braze alias column match with configuration on the UI.
+The query columns must include at least one of the columns: `user_ids`, `device_ids`, or braze alias column match with configuration on the UI.

+Only user profiles that exist within Braze will be added to a cohort.
+Cohort Import will not create new user profiles.
 {% endalert %}

 1. Navigate to **Data Workbench** > **Queries**.